willianjusten/my-trips/README.md

 > A simple website to show pinned places that you went or you want to go

+## NextJs na Prática

+This project is part of a course called [NextJS na Prática](https://nextjs.willianjusten.com.br/), if you want to learn how to do it, this is the way.

 ## Getting Started

 ### GraphCMS